chadwickthebold/vimeo-sample/README.md

 `gulp` runs the default gulp tasks, which starts a watch task and a development server `gulp deploy` will build the project and push the `dist` folder into a gh-pages branch.

+Note that for full keyboard support on OSX, make sure you have Full Keyboard Access set to "All Controls" under System Preferences -> Keyboard -> Shortcuts

 ## TODO

 - [ ] Bundle MVC code